Skip to content

 A More Advanced Example: Production Database Backup

-Let's imagine a complex scenario where you want to back up your main PostgreSQL database to an Amazon S3 bucket, encrypt it for security, and dispatch the job to a specific queue to avoid blocking user requests.
+Let's imagine a complex scenario where you want to back up your main PostgreSQL database to an Amazon S3 bucket (configured as backup), encrypt it for security, and dispatch the job to a specific queue to avoid blocking user requests.

 use Aaix\LaravelEasyBackups\Facades\Backup;